£100,000 Mortgage: Monthly Repayments & Income Requirements

 Interest rates

 The rate you secure will influence the monthly cost.
-Everything else being the same, a higher interest rate will mean that you pay more for a £100k mortgage on a monthly basis.
-The rates available on the market can vary quite a bit.
-So, it’s crucial to deal with a lender who’ll offer the most competitive rate for your circumstances.
+Everything else being the same, a higher interest rate will mean you pay more for a £100k mortgage monthly.
+The rates available on the market can vary.
+So, dealing with a lender who’ll offer the most competitive rate for your circumstances is crucial.

 Fixed or Tracker